Monday, July 26, 2010

 Pruning

 Yet, when it came time to prune them Jason pointed out all the tomatoes we were throwing away, all green still.
 He seemed surprised that I was so sure about cutting them off and tossing them out, and even that I didn't hesitate.
 Well, I want some good tomatoes this year, so even though there wasn't anything "wrong" with them, no disease, or pest or what have you, they had to go.
 I know I can trust in the productivity of what we still have.
-Here they are all staked up and still laden with fruit!
-And we can now clearly see the basils and the ground beneath so as to keep it free of weeds, which at the beginning of this day it was not.
-I have already enjoyed lots of the cherry toms this week and am looking forward to the bountiful and continuous harvest I'm sure we will have this summer.

 I've been thinking how much like life this is.
 How important it is to stop once in a while and look at the bigger picture.
 See how spread out one is.
 Will there be any chance of a good harvest if we are pumping our energy into too many things?
 Of course not!
 It is good to look at your life every so often and do away with the unnecessary.
 Not because it's bad, or there's anything wrong with it, but because it is distracting from what is most important.
 Such as one's spouse, or children, or what hobbies really do bring complete relaxation.
 This life is too short to spend stressed out and tired all the time, but it's quite easy to get that way with out noticing when we aren't doing a thorough inventory of our lives from time to time.